 My meatloaf recipe is based on Bill Blass’s.
 Does it have anything to do with the Kid studying fashion design?
 Nah, the recipe preceded his advent.

 1 pound ground beef, 1 pound ground turkey, 1 pound ground pork, 1 tablespoon butter, 1 tablespoon olive oil, 2 diced celery stalks, 1 diced carrot, 1 diced onion, 1 egg, 1 tablespoon Worcestershire sauce, 1 1/2 cups crumbled fresh bread, 1/2 cup chopped fresh herbs (parsley is fine if that’s all that’s available, in summer it’s nice to throw in basil), 1/3 cup sour cream, pinch of dried thyme, salt and pepper, 1/2 cup Heinz chili sauce (or ketchup with a tablespoon of horseradish stirred in).

 Preheat oven to 350 degrees.
 Sauté the celery, onion, and carrot until soft in the butter and olive oil.
 Get a big bowl and combine everything except the chili sauce.
 Place meatloaf in pan, top with sauce, and roast for one hour.
+(If you put a pan of water in the bottom of the oven it will be even better.)
 There you have it!